dask/dask/docs/source/dataframe-create.rst

 It supports loading multiple files at once:

 .. code-block:: python

    >>> df = dd.read_csv('myfiles.*.csv')

-Or you can break up large files with the ``blocksize`` parameter:
+Or you can break up a single large file with the ``blocksize`` parameter:

 .. code-block:: python

    >>> df = dd.read_csv('largefile.csv', blocksize=25e6)  # 25MB chunks

-Changing the ``blocksize`` parameter will change the number of partitions (see the explanation on :doc:`partitions <dataframe-design-partitions>`).
+Changing the ``blocksize`` parameter will change the number of partitions (see the explanation on :ref:`partitions <dataframe-design-partitions>`).
 A good rule of thumb when working with Dask DataFrames is to keep your partitions under 100MB in size.

 Read from Parquet
 ~~~~~~~~~~~~~~~~~

-Similarly, you can use :func:`read_parquet` to reading one or more Parquet files.
+Similarly, you can use :func:`read_parquet` for reading one or more Parquet files.
 You can read in a single Parquet file:

 .. code-block:: python

    >>> df = dd.read_parquet("path/to/mydata.parquet")

 Or multiple Parquet files:

 .. code-block:: python

    >>> df = dd.read_parquet("path/to/my/parquet/")

 For more details on working with Parquet files, including tips and best practices, see the documentation